Seyud/AMMF2/docs/DIRECTORY_STRUCTURE_EN.md

 Contains binary tools for special module functions.

-- `filewatch.c` - File monitoring tool source code, used to monitor file changes and trigger actions
+- `filewatch` - File monitoring tool, used to monitor file changes and trigger actions
+- `logmonitor` - Log monitoring tool, used to manage module logs

 ### docs/